9 Must-See Places On The Caminho Portugués

 Coimbra is a lively university town situated on the Mondego River.
 Enjoy exploring this beautiful and historic city, its churches and museums and don’t miss the university itself, especially the library Biblioteca Joanina.

 Once an administrative centre of the Romans, the town of Santarem was settled by the Moors and considered unassailable until its recapture by the Portuguese in 1149.
 The beautiful main square is surrounded by churches.
-One of these churches we advice to have a closer look at is the Igeja de Marvila church that is widely decorated with the typical azulejo ceramic tiles.
+One of these churches we advise to have a closer look at is the Igeja de Marvila church that is widely decorated with the typical azulejo ceramic tiles.
 When in Santarem, make sure to enjoy the view from the Portas do Sol park.

 In the late 12th century, Tomar’s castle was the headquarters of the Portuguese Templars and the town remains an archetype of Templar layout and architecture.
 In Tomar’s old town, visit the richly embellished Charola or Round Church in the Convent of Christ.
 There is a lot more to see and the town’s positive vibe make Tomar an ideal place for an extra rest day.

 Lisbon is the capital of Portugal and one of the world’s oldest cities: known as Olispio by the Romans, settled by the Visigoths and the Arabs before becoming the base for the “Discoveries’ (Columbus, Magellan and Vasco de Gama all set sail from here).
 An earthquake in 1755 destroyed many buildings and dramatically brought an end to this powerful empire.
 The UNESCO-listed monastery in Belem still stands and is definitely worth a visit, as is the Alfama district for ‘fado’ (traditional music) – or simply enjoy a stroll through the streets of this beautiful city.
 You will find the first way-mark of your Portuguese Camino at the Cathedral.
-Different people have different interests, levels of fitness and time available.
-Whether you enjoy cycling or walking, are looking for a one week trip or have a full month to travel, here is an overview of the various trips offered by European activity holiday provider UTracks:

-Choose to walk or cycle the entire length of the Camino Portugués or pick sections on this part of the world famous trail considered by many as being the most spiritually connected pilgrimage route.
+Choose to walk or cycle the entire length of the Camino Portugués, or pick sections on this part of the world famous trail considered by many as being the most spiritually connected pilgrimage route.
 For more information and booking enquiries on cycling or walking the Portuguese Camino, please contact our team of travel experts o

 r download the trip notes on each page for further details.